 - Rest just isn't sleeping at night, it also includes cat naps during the day and just how much cardio you do while you are trying to build muscle.

 - Here is your first lesson, when you are building muscle you want to limit the amount of cardio you perform as the cardio will slow down your muscle building progress.

 - Rest is also for your mind, relax once in a while and take deep breathes think happy thoughts and try to pull your mind out of the rat race that is our lives these days.

 - Try to de-stress as much as possible as often as possible.
 Stress will eat up muscle like you wouldn't believe.

 The Second Bodybuilding Lesson for You

-Do yourself a favour and listen to what I am telling you.
+Do yourself a favor and listen to what I am telling you.
 Your back and chest will be bigger and more muscular and your arms will actually grow by default.